arciisine/vscode-chronicler/README.md

 The recording process determines the location and dimensions of your VS Code window, and will start a recording session for that region, immediately.
 To prevent the UI from getting in the way, when stopping, use the keyboard shortcuts to terminate the process.
 The status bar will be your indicator of the current status of your recording.
 On completion you can can choose to open the file with your operating system, you can copy the path to your clipboard, or just dismiss.
 Additionally, if you are configured your settings for supporting the animated gif production, the file path  will change to point to the `.gif` file instead of the `.mp4` file.

 ## How to Start Recording
-This will initiate a new recording, and will prompt for the FFmpeg installation directory if not set yet.
+This will initiate a new recording, and will prompt for the FFmpeg installation if not set yet.
+This prompt will allow you to specify the location or to download the latest version as needed.

 This can be triggered by:
 * Click on the icon in the status bar to launch the recorder
 * Accessing the command, via the command palette:
    - `Chronicler Start Recording` - Standard recording
+   - `Chronicler Start Recording GIF` - Standard recording, that also produces an animated GIF of the output.
    - `Chronicler Start Timed-Recording` - Recording with a set duration, user will be prompted, with a default of `120` seconds.
    - `Chronicler Start Recording with Audio` - Standard recording with audio support (OSX requires a [custom build of FFmpeg](https://github.com/arciisine/vscode-chronicler/binaries/osx/ffmpeg) to bypass choppy audio.
 More information on the custom build can be found [here](https://trac.ffmpeg.org/ticket/4513))